 If you are unsure whether you are an introvert, here is a helpful and informative test.
 If your result starts with an “I”, it means you have an introvert personality.
 So look out for signs of overwhelm!

-When I was 18 years old, a few days before my graduation ball, I was suffering from unbearable tooth ache.
+When I was 18 years old, I was suffering from unbearable tooth ache.
 It was Easter and my dentist was off.
 The out-of-hours dentist tried to patch it up but only made it worse.

 I was in agony for days, didn’t sleep, collapsed twice, cried for hours, almost choked on a pain killer tablet and finally, after 5 days of torture, had the affected tooth removed.